 - Reproduction of an early amateur radio spark gap "shack"

-- An operational amateur radio station capable of worldwide communications by voice, Morse code, digital modes, and television.
+- An operational amateur radio station (operated by the Amateur Radio Club of the National Electronics Museum/K3NEM) capable of worldwide communications by voice, Morse code, digital modes, and television.

 Early Radar/WWII Gallery